buddemat/elasticsearch-queries/add-unique-ids-approaches.md

   }
 }
 ```

+This approach can (slightly modified) also be used in ingestion pipelines, see below.

 ## ID generation in ingestion pipelines

-...
+ID generation while ingestion has the charm that it does not require an additional step.
+However, it limits the available approaches to what can be done with means available in elasticsearch queries.

 ## Example data